 In this course, students create a collection of knitwear through a guided learning process where they refine and develop their sense of design and individualized aesthetic.
 In consultation with their instructor, they develop a plan for the term which outlines the scope of their projects.
-During class, various techniques and applications will be demonstrated.
-The focus of the class is on students developing an area of personal interest that informs the creation of a cohesive, unique knitwear collection geared to their chosen market.
+During class, various techniques and applications will be demonstrated, as needed.
+Students collaboratively reflect on their values, skills, ambitions, and barriers to build an idea for a line of work that excites them.
+This personal interest will inform the creation of a cohesive, unique knitwear collection geared to their chosen market.
+Anything that falls within the realm of machine knitting can be considered for a collection.
+Students push their ideas and skills further through group consultations, knowledge sharing, and independent work.
+The aim is for students to build an idea that they can continue on with after graduation to help ease the transition to professional life.